 One of the categories of deductible taxes for your federal income tax return is state and local property taxes.
+This is one of the most ubiquitous forms of local taxes, much more common than city income tax.
 However, just because your city charges you a fee because you own a car, boat or other property doesn't mean it qualifies for the deduction.
 If it does, you can use it to save a few more dollars on your taxes.

 You cannot include taxes paid for services as a city property tax deduction on your income taxes.
 For example, if you are charged for sewer fees or garbage collection fees, those aren't included in the property taxes deduction.
 Similarly, if you pay a local benefit tax that goes toward sidewalks or streets, those costs aren't deductible, either.